dennisgsmith/MDVaccineWatch/index.md

 [https://mdvaccinewatch.herokuapp.com](https://mdvaccinewatch.herokuapp.com)

 # Overview
 I got the idea for this project while following along with a [Real Python tutorial on Dash](https://realpython.com/python-dash/).
-After completing the tutorial and reading thorugh some of Dash and Plotly's documentation, I wanted to simply try mapping a vaccine data from a CSV file ([maryland.gov](maryland.gov)) to county positions on a map.
+After completing the tutorial and reading thorugh some of Dash and Plotly's documentation, I wanted to simply try mapping a vaccine data from a CSV file to county positions on a mapbox plot.
 I chose my home state of maryland becuase it is:

 - Relevent
 - The data is easily accessable